Luis Fernando Figari: Vatican review

 In April 2015, the Congregation for Institutes of Consecrated Life and Societies of Apostolic Life appointed Bishop Fortunato Urcey, Prelate of Chota, as apostolic visitor tasked with investigating charges of "improper behavior" on the part of Figari.
 Urcey's work in Peru was scheduled to last from August 2015 to March 2016.
-In May 2016, Archbishop Joseph W. Tobin of Indianapolis was named to oversee the reform of Sodalit.
+In May 2016, Archbishop Joseph W. Tobin of Indianapolis was named to oversee the reform of Sodalit, and Figari was declared persona non grata by the Sodalitium.
 On 30 January 2017, as a result of Urcey's investigation, the Congregation decreed that Figari should have no further contact with members of the Sodalit community.
 Urcey had reported that while Figari was Superior General he had "adopted a style of government excessively or improperly authoritarian, directed to impose one's own will," and that "in order to obtain the obedience of his brothers [he] used improper strategies and methods of persuasion, that is to say, underhanded, arrogant and nonetheless violent and disrespectful of the right to the inviolability of one's own interiority and discretion".

 In February 2017, the institute's superior general turned over to Peru's Office of the Public Prosecutor information identified in a recent report regarding the sexual abuse of minors by its founder and by four of its former members.
 In January 2017, the Congregation for the Institutes of Consecrated Life and Societies of Apostolic Life prohibited Figari from having any contact with other members of the society.
 Figari filed appeals twice.
 With the rejection of both appeals, in February 2019 Superior General of the SCV, José David Correa, formally expelled Figari from the group's community life, and contact with any members.

+Expulsion of Figari, Vatican findings and dissolution of Sodalitium Christianae Vitae

+On August 14, 2024, After more than a year of high-level investigation, the Vatican expelled Luis Fernando Figari for downplaying allegations of sexual and psychological abuse and financial corruption.
+In September 2024, a Vatican investigation found that 10 high ranking officials in the SCV, including Figari, had engaged in "sadistic" abuses of power, authority and spirituality, including sex abuse.
+In January 2025, the Sodalitium Christanae Vitae, which Figari had founded, was dissolved by Pope Francis.